 Cleaning Fine Jewellery and Gemstones

-Clean pearls and those porous stones using a clean soft cloth, the cloth can be slightly damp.
+Diamonds, sapphires and rubies are strong gemstones but aquamarine, emerald, tourmaline, amethyst, citrine and other coloured gemstones should be worn with a little more care and are softer than diamonds, sapphires and rubies, they can all be cleaned using the method above.
+The following stones are porous however, such as pearls, opal, coral, turquoise, and these must not be immersed in strong cleaning products or left to soak.
+Clean pearls and porous stones using a clean soft cloth, the cloth can be slightly damp.
 Strung pearls should not be immersed in water at all.
 Pearls love to be worn as moisture from the skin enhances the lustre but always apply perfumes and creams before putting on your pearl jewellery not directly on the stones.